Instead of changing what you write, give Google a structured-data layer to read.

 How is TopicalBoost different from Yoast or RankMath?

-We don’t replace them — we extend them.
+We don’t replace them.
+We extend them.
 Yoast and RankMath handle on-page SEO basics like title tags, sitemaps, and redirects.
 TopicalBoost adds the entity-level structured data they don’t: every article gets connected to Google’s Knowledge Graph, and your archive’s authority gets routed to your newest coverage.
 Search Engine Land runs both Yoast and TopicalBoost on the same site.

 Does TopicalBoost use AI to generate content?

-No. TopicalBoost uses Natural Language Processing to read what your editors wrote — to identify the people, places, and concepts already in the draft.
+No. TopicalBoost uses Natural Language Processing to read what your editors wrote—to identify the people, places, and concepts already in the draft.
 We don’t generate article copy, summaries, or rewrites.
 AI does suggest five title-tag and meta-description options for each post, but editors choose and edit before publishing.
 Your content stays human-written.

 Will TopicalBoost slow down my site?